cjacker/opensource-toolchain-stm32/README.md

 ## GCC

-STM32 and various xx32 use 'arm-none-eabi' GCC toolchain, since they all are based on Cortex-M. it's not neccesary to build the toolchain yourself, there are already a lot of well supported prebuilt release and already widely used by developers.
+STM32 and various xx32 use 'arm-none-eabi' GCC toolchain, since they are all based on ARM Cortex-M. it's not neccesary to build the toolchain yourself, there are already a lot of well supported prebuilt release and already widely used by developers.

 ### from XPack

 [xpack-dev-tools](https://github.com/xpack-dev-tools) provde a prebuilt 'arm-none-eabi' toolchain. you can download it from [here](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/download/v12.2.1-1.2/xpack-arm-none-eabi-gcc-12.2.1-1.2-linux-x64.tar.gz).

 After download: